Sarah Fuller gives Minnesota Aurora a goalkeeper and pioneer to build around

 “I think that there was something kind of powerful about that image of me with a football helmet and the braid coming out the back.
 You can go out with armor on.”

-With Lukic and an all-female coaching staff, along with the Aurora's focus on providing the best equipment and facilities possible, Fuller was impressed right back.
+With Lukic and an all-women coaching staff, along with the Aurora's focus on providing the best equipment and facilities possible, Fuller was impressed right back.

 "I've always had male coaches," Fuller said.
 "In my undergrad, I had a female goalkeeper coach, which was amazing, but I've never had an entire staff of female coaches.
 And it's great because they understand us.
 They understand how we operate, and they have played themselves."